Kai-gn/SAA-and-TAA-potfolio-simulation/README.md

 - Excluding US investment grade bonds resulted in a tracking error mean of 6.8%.
 - Performance attribution showed that the deviation from the model was primarily due to selection effects in the Bonds sector.
-- The client approved the model despite excluding US investment grade bonds.
-The replication risk was managed by minimizing the variance of the tracking error for each date.
+- The replication risk was managed by minimizing the variance of the tracking error for each date.
 - Adjustments were made primarily in world equities and gold to compensate for the exclusion of US investment grade bonds.
 - Allocation effects and selection effects were analyzed, showing that the deviation from the model portfolio was mainly due to selection effects.